How successful was the New Deal?

 introduce Civil Rights, or end the discrimination minority groups faced.
 It did

-not overrule discriminatory State laws.
+not overrule discriminatory State 'Jim Crow' laws.

 - The AAA's policies to